NLnetLabs/incremental-deleg/draft-homburg-deleg-incremental-deleg.md

 # Introduction

-This document describes a delegation mechanism for the Domain Name System (DNS) {{!STD13}} that addresses several matters that are at the time of writing are suboptimally supported or not at all.
+This document describes a delegation mechanism for the Domain Name System (DNS) {{!STD13}} that addresses several matters that, at the time of writing, are suboptimally supported or not at all.
 These matters are elaborated upon in sections {{<signaling}}, {{<outsourcing}} and {{<dnssec-protection}}.
-On top of that, the mechanism described in this document also has the ambition to be maximally deployable which is elaborated upon in {{deployability}}.
+In addition, the mechanism described in this document aspires to be maximally deployable, which is elaborated upon in {{deployability}}.

 ## Signaling capabilities of the authoritative name servers {#signaling}